- Undergraduate Programs

 Many Classical Civilization courses also help fulfil requirements of Loyola's Core Curriculum.

 A major in Classical Studies—Classical Civilization, ancient Greek, or Latin—provides a well-rounded knowledge of Western culture and traditions.
 Classical Studies minors (also available in all three fields) can add vital depth to a student's liberal arts education.
-Both majors and minors are excellent preparations for pre-law or pre-medical programs: Classical Studies students learn to apply their learning in cross-disciplinary, integrative ways that enable them to capitalize on multidimensional understanding of whole cultures.
+Both majors and minors are excellent preparations for pre-law or pre-medical programs, business, and other careers: Classical Studies students learn to apply their learning in cross-disciplinary, integrative ways that enable them to capitalize on multidimensional understanding of whole cultures.
 The breadth and liveliness of their learning and the strength of their grasp on it is an asset in every kind of endeavor.

 Students who wish to pursue Classical Studies at the graduate level should major in Greek or Latin.
 We have an excellent record for placing our majors in highly ranked graduate programs nationwide.

 Subjects are offered in a wide variety, including Classical mythology, literature, art, archaeology, law, religion and gender studies.
-It is recommended (but not required) that students select courses for their major in Classical Civilization so as to concentrate on a particular area, such as ancient literature and languages, art and archaeology, or history and culture.
+It is recommended (but not required) that students select courses for their major in Classical Civilization from each of the three disciplinary streams ancient literature and languages, art and archaeology, and history and culture, so as as to achieve breadth of experience with and comprehension of the different facets of ancient Greek and Roman civilization.
 Course materials for this major are presented in English, but students have the option of substituting up to four courses (12 credit-hours) of coursework in ancient Greek or Latin at any level.
 In all, the major requires a total of 30 credit hours: eight elective courses, plus a year-long senior capstone course, "The Humanism of Antiquity" (CLST 383, 384).

 The minor in Classical Civilization requires 18 credit hours, which may include the year-long senior capstone at students' option.
 Students pursuing the minor also have the option of substituting up to four courses (12 credit hours) of coursework in ancient Greek or Latin at any level for coursework presented in English.
-As with the majors, concentration on a particular area of studies is recommended, but not required.
+As with the majors, breadth of disciplinary experience is recommended, but not required.

-For a major in Greek, students must take eight author courses beyond the elementary Greeksequence (101 and 102).
+For a major in Greek, students must take eight courses beyond the elementary Greek sequence (101 and 102), reading ancient Greek literature in Greek.
 Options include courses on specific authors such as Euripides, Aristophanes and Homer, and on topics such as Greek oratory and historiography.
 In addition, majors must complete a 3-credit Greek composition course and take the year-long senior capstone, "The Humanism of Antiquity."
 The major is thus a total of 33 credit hours.

 The minor in Greek requires four courses at the 200-level or above, plus the first half of the senior capstone, "The Humanism of Antiquity," a total of 15 credit hours.

-For a major in Latin, students must take eight author courses beyond the elementary Latin language sequence (101 and 102).
-Options include courses on specific authors such as Cicero, Horace, Virgil and Juvenal, and on topics such as "The Age of Nero" and Roman historiography.
+For a major in Latin, students must take eight courses beyond the elementary Latin language sequence (101 and 102), reading Latin literature in Latin.
+Options include courses on specific authors such as Cicero, Horace, Virgil and Juvenal, and on topics such as "The Age of Nero" and Roman historiography (either LATN 271 or LATN 272 may count toward the major, but not both).
 In addition, majors must complete a 3-credit Latin composition course and take the year-long senior capstone, "The Humanism of Antiquity."
 The major is thus a total of 33 credit hours.

 The minor in Latin requires four courses at the 200-level or above, plus the second half of the senior capstone, "The Humanism of Antiquity," a total of 15 credit hours.